diff3/cMangos-tbc-docker/README.md

 Two folder are empty then you download the repository, this because both **etc** and **server** folders are monted into the containers.
 So if you need to change something you can do that from your host, and just restart the containers.
-Most directories got an env variable to make changes to the container.
-If
+Most containers got an env file.
+So you can make changes before starting the container.
+If you change something you need to rebuild the container.